Key inflation gauge slowed to still-high 6.3% over past year

 The inflation measure reported Friday, called the personal consumption expenditures price index, differs in some ways from the consumer price index that help explain why it shows a lower inflation level than the CPI does.
 Rents, which are steadily rising, are given less weight in the PCE than in the CPI.

 The PCE price index also seeks to account for changes in how people shop when inflation jumps.
-In that way, it can capture, for example, any trend in which consumers switch from pricey national brands to cheaper store brands.
+As a result, it can capture, for example, when consumers switch from pricey national brands to cheaper store brands.